jup-ag/space-station/guides/8-perpetual-exchange/2-how-it-works.md

 With all these concepts covered, let's go through a worked example.

 Suppose a trader wants to open a 2x long SOL position at a position size of $1000 USD by depositing $500 USD worth of SOL as a collateral and borrowing $500 USD worth of SOL from the pool.
+Assume the hourly borrow rate for SOL is **0.012%**.

 | Initial Position Value | $1000 |
 | --- | ----- |